mejhana/mejhana.github.io/content/authors/admin/_index.md

     date_start: 2021-01-01
     date_end: 2021-03-01
     summary: |
-      Analysed and accounted for the systematic error in centroiding algorithms like Centre of Mass (CoM) to increase the accuracy of finding the centre of star images.
+      Developed systematic error prediction algorithms such as extreme learning machine with the nature-inspired bat algorithm to increase the accuracy of the centre of mass (CoM) algorithm by 40%.
+Investigated the impact of smoothing filters (Savitzky-Golay) on CoM accuracy.
-      Responsibilities include:
-      - Worked on error-predicting algorithms like the Extreme Learning Machine with Bat algorithm as an optimiser (BA-ELM), 1D Gaussian Fitting, and Fast Gaussian Fitting; BA-ELM algorithm increased the accuracy of the CoM algorithm by 40%
-      - Analysed image smoothing algorithms like Savitzky-Golay Filters and their effect on CoM accuracy
-      - Evaluated star tracking algorithms to predict the centroid locations for faster extraction of stars from an image

 awards:
   - title: Generative AI with Diffusion Models